Malaysian opposition leader Anwar plans new government

 Malaysian opposition leader Anwar plans new governmentNew

-KUALA LUMPUR, Malaysia (AP) — Malaysian opposition leader Anwar Ibrahim says he has secured a majority in Parliament to form a new government that is “strong, stable and formidable.”
-Anwar says he has been granted an audience with the king but it has been postponed while the king is in a hospital.
-He says he will not reveal details until after he has met the king.
-He says his government restores an alliance that was elected in 2018 but collapsed after Prime Minister Muhyiddin Yassin withdrew his party and tied up with corruption-tainted opposition parties to form a Malay-centric government in March.
-Science Minister Khairy Jamaluddin countered Anwar’s claim with a tweet saying the Cabinet meeting just ended and that “nothing collapsed or fell.”
+KUALA LUMPUR, Malaysia (AP) — Malaysian opposition leader Anwar Ibrahim says he has secured a majority in Parliament to form a new government, but parties in the ruling coalition called it a cheap publicity stunt.
+Prime Minister Muhyiddin Yassin says Anwar must provide evidence, and “until proven otherwise, my National Alliance government still stands firm and I am still prime minister.”
+He urged Malaysians to stay calm.
+Anwar says he was granted an audience with the king Tuesday but it was postponed because the king was in a hospital.
+He says he won’t reveal details until after he has met the king.
+No new date for the meeting has been set.
+Parties in the ruling coalition issued a statement supporting Muhyiddin’s leadership.